Dr. Natasha Desai, MD

 We start with a careful history: childhood patterns, current impairment, and what you’ve already tried.
 Validated scales and, when appropriate, objective measures support—not replace—clinical judgment.
 If medication is part of your plan, we discuss risks, benefits, and monitoring plainly.

-When therapy or psychiatry escalation is the better path, I help you understand why—so you leave with direction, not confusion.
+When therapy or specialist escalation is the better path, I help you understand why—so you leave with direction, not confusion.

 What to expect